21 genera

 Flowers: June-July

-Distribution: In two discrete locations in Washington (Pierce County and Blue Mountains); Washington to California, east to Idaho and western Montana.
+Distribution: Occurring chiefly east of the Cascades crest in southeastern Washington; Washington to California, east to Idaho and western Montana.

 Habitat: Wet areas at mid- to high elevations in the mountains.